What Traditional Banks Can Learn from Fintechs

 Many fintechs impressively demonstrate that they can quickly and efficiently overcome major challenges faced by traditional banks or are not even affected by them in the first place.
 The start-ups in the financial sector set new standards and drive forward innovative ideas and solutions.
 Penta, for example, is also completely convinced that innovations are created above all in cooperation with customers.
 That is why we make our product roadmap publicly and transparently available to everyone.
 This way we ensure that you are kept up to date on what new features you can expect soon, and that you can always contribute new ideas that you are still missing for your ideal business banking.

-Test your Penta business account for free with no obligations and convince yourself of the advantages of using a fintech for your business banking.
+Test your Penta business account one month for free with no obligations and convince yourself of the advantages of using a fintech for your business banking.